Results of the Work – 4/9/18

 Bob

-Thanks so much for your prayers for the ministry and for evangelism and discipleship today if you had a chance, God truly blessed.
+So thanks for your prayers for the ministry and for evangelism Thursday if you had a chance, God truly blessed and I got a couple good seeds planted too.

 In Him,